Kaththi: Filming

 The film was launched in Kolkata on 3 February 2014 by Lyca Productions with a pooja ceremony in front of the Kalighat Kali Temple, after which principal photography began.
-A fight sequence was canned in this schedule for 7 days, and later the team returned to Chennai on 10 February 2014, for a song shoot which took place at Chennai International Airport from 14 to 17 February, with special permissions being procured to shoot at the runway.
+A fight sequence was canned in this schedule for seven days, and later the team returned to Chennai on 10 February 2014, for a song shoot which took place at Chennai International Airport from 14 to 17 February, with special permissions being procured to shoot at the runway.
 On 20 February, the team headed to Hyderabad for shooting a major 30-day schedule at Rajahmundry and Begumpet.
 After a break for two-weeks, shooting resumed on 13 March in Hyderabad with another song being shot at Ramoji Film City.

 A climax sequence featuring Vijay and Neil, made at a cost of ₹10 million was shot at Nellore in mid-April.
 The film was then shot in Pushpa Gardens in Chennai, where a huge set which costed around ₹12.5 million was erected and most of the indoor scenes were completed in this set.
 Shooting continued for a 40-day-long schedule in and around the city by 2 June 2014.
-In between, Murugadoss, took a break to promote his then upcoming Bollywood film, Holiday: A Soldier Is Never Off Duty (2014) in Mumbai.
+In between, Murugadoss, took a break to promote his then upcoming Hindi film, Holiday: A Soldier Is Never Off Duty in Mumbai.
 After Murugadoss returned to Chennai on 8 June, followed by location scouting, shooting of the film resumed, the following day.
-On 26 June 2014, the team headed to Kadapa for a 12-day schedule, by July 2014, 60% of the shooting.
+On 26 June 2014, the team headed to Kadapa for a 12-day schedule.
+By July 2014, 60 percent of the film's shoot had been completed.

-The final leg of the film began on 1 August 2014 at Chennai.
+The final leg of the film began on 1 August 2014 in Chennai.
 In late August 2014, 15 days of filming, including patch-work and a few fight sequences, remained.
 Filming moved back to Hyderabad, where the rest of the fight sequences were canned.
 On 1 September 2014, the second half of the film was nearly completed.
 Additional filming took place at the Chennai Central railway station.
 On 4 September 2014, Neil Nitin Mukesh dubbed in Tamil himself for his role and completed his dubbing portions for the first half of the film.
-The climax sequences were shot in Nellore on 23 September 2014 and talkie portions have also been completed within two days.
-The song "Selfie Pulla" was shot in Mumbai, with about 100 dancers participated in the song sequence.
-Filming of that track was completed on 30 September 2014, with the filming of the entire film also being completed as a result.
+The climax sequences were shot in Nellore on 23 September 2014 and talkie portions had also been completed within two days.
+The song "Selfie Pulla" was shot in Mumbai, with about 100 dancers participating in the song sequence.
+Filming of that song was completed on 30 September 2014, with entire shooting being completed as a result.